curv3d/curv/docs/Virtual_Machine.md

 I should consider LLVM as my backend.
 * Potentially very fast runtimes (with enough work).
+* Conforming to LLVM could have payoff later for GPU code generation, which has a similar model.
+I could target GLSL, or SPIR-V, or a mooted LLVM SPIR-V target.
 * Slow compile times.
 * It's exciting tech, may create interest in the project.
 * A fast VM is a huge amount of work.
 So, leverage LLVM instead.
+* Bad: tail call optimization supported on Intel but not Arm.
+  The IR is basically C, not ASM.
+Can't branch to a function?
+Can't define a function with multiple entry points?
+Options:
+  * Special case for self-tail-call: use a branch or loop.
+  * Special case for mutually recursive functions bound in the same object, which can be detected by compiler.
+    * Compile these into a single function that has the union of the parameter lists, plus a selector parameter specifying which function is called.
+      Internally, tail call is a branch.
+      Externally, each function has an entry point which calls the combined function.
+    * Or, inline the code for a tail call to a mutually recursive function.
+  * GLSL doesn't support recursive functions.
+Converting tail recursion into loops could have payoff for a GPU implementation.
+Maybe tail recursion is the only recursion supported for distance functions.
+  * General case: use a trampoline.
+Function call op works like this: a function returns either a value or a thunk continuation.
+If thunk is returned, call it and loop.
+Expensive, continuation is heap allocated.
 * Potentially supports native C function interface.
 Instead of passing arguments as array of curv::Value, pass them using native types.
 * Need to learn a big API.
 Unknowns:
   * how to interface with existing classes like curv::Value and curv::ShPtr in generated code.
   * how to create debug interface